 It is the Purchasing Division's primary purpose to acquire goods and/or services at the best possible price, consistent with required specifications, from responsible vendors so that proper and efficient operations exist within the City.
 In other words, obtaining everything from paper clips and tanker trucks to architectural and engineering services.

 The Purchasing Division enhances City operations so that the City may provide the best service possible.
 This is accomplished through procedures bound together by ethics, integrity and intelligence.

 The City of Port Orange has become a participant with Demandstar.com To access formal bid information go to the vendor bid information page.
-The Purchasing Division is located on the first floor of City Hall and is always open to new ideas, products, services and the companies that provide such.
+The Purchasing Division is located on the second floor of City Hall and is always open to new ideas, products, services and the companies that provide such.
 We do not maintain a bidder's list separate from DemandStar.
 Informal bids are obtained by individual departments.
 The vendor should direct promotional materials to email@example.com and ask that we forward the information to interested departments.

 Notice of Intended Action

 Notices of Intended Action that have been submitted for approval are published and available through the City Meeting Agendas.
 Bidders wishing to object to the intended action must follow process outlined in Bid/RFP/RFSQ General Requirements, clause No. 9.

 "Failure to file a protest within the time prescribed for filing pursuant to Bid/RFP/RFSQ General Requirements, clause No. 9. shall constitute a waiver of proceedings."